 Employee engagement is always an issue of priority for any business, whether large or small.
 This can take many forms, from encouraging staff to offer up innovative ideas to simply paying attention in meetings.
 When you’re dealing with video meetings on a large scale, maintaining focus not only potentially becomes more difficult since the crowd is larger, but it’s also more important than ever to keep on track.
-Large meetings nowadays are more often than not held over camera using video conferencing technology.
+Large meetings nowadays are more often than not held over camera using video conferencing technology on a webcast platform.
 It’s cost effective and can get a lot more done in a shorter period than expecting everyone to come to a conference room with busy schedules.
 This is especially true if your enterprise is spread out geographically.
 However, maintaining the focus of your meeting participants is easier than you think.
 Here are five simple hacks to help you keep your meeting focused, on track, and productive for everyone involved.

 - Have IT Monitor the Room